tlow87/creator-report/src/markdown/page.md

           paragraph: People who engage in any activity to monetize individuality and non-commoditized skills supported by digital platforms
         - title: Creators
           paragraph: Individuals who use their influence, creativity, or skills to aggregate and monetize their audience
-    section1-legendOneTitle: Social Media Users
-    section1-legendOneParagraph: Total market size for the global social media network
-    section1-legendTwoTitle: Passion Economy Users
-    section1-legendTwoParagraph: People who engage in any activity to monetize individuality and non-commoditized skills supported by digital platforms
-    section1-legendThreeTitle: Creators
-    section1-legendThreeParagraph: Individuals who use their influence, creativity, or skills to aggregate and monetize their audience
     section2-headline: Creator Breakdown
     section2-subhead: Globally by Audience Size
     section2-chart: